 Today we’ll start with the basics, and throughout the week we’ll cover general ecommerce advice as well as Jimdo-specific options for online stores.
 Keep your eye on our blog and you’ll be an expert online store owner by the end of the week.

-If you haven’t already, create a free Jimdo website by clicking “Sign Up” at the top of this page.
+If you haven’t already, create a free Jimdo website by selecting one of our modern templates.
 Once you’ve logged in to your website, you’re ready to set up your online store.

 Today we’d like to show you how to set up an online store with Jimdo.
 There are two important steps you’ll need to complete before you can sell online with Jimdo: create a personal profile and configure your payment options.